Composite Decking Questions

 How does Step-Clip™ perform in extreme temperature conditions?

-The Step-Clip is manufactured from the same polypropylene polymer as our decking products and both perform well under extreme temperature conditions.
-While we recommend installing at temperatures between 40 °F and 80°F (4°C and 27°C), we have tested our Step-Clip fastening system in below freezing temps, as well as and temperatures above 100 degrees and it has performed as designed at both levels.
+The Step-Clip is manufactured from the same polypropylene polymer as our decking products and both perform well under extreme temperatures.
+We have tested our Step-Clip fastening system in below freezing temps, as well as and temperatures above 100 degrees and it has performed as designed at both levels.

 Is the Step-Clip™ system more expensive than other methods of decking installation?